-The Korea Gas Corporation (KOGAS), a state-owned and operated company, holds a monopoly on natural-gas imports, transmission, and wholesale supply, though some companies are allowed to import gas directly for their own use.
+The Korea Gas Corporation (KOGAS), a state-owned and operated company, holds a monopoly on naturalgas imports, transmission, and wholesale supply, though some companies are allowed to import gas directly for their own use.
 The retail market is made up of more than 30 city gas companies.
-Moves to privatise and deregulate the sector and open up the wholesale and retail markets to competition are currently under the consideration.
-In June 2016, the government revealed it plans to allow third parties to import LNG independently starting in 2025.
+Moves to privatise and deregulate the sector and open up the wholesale and retail markets to competition are currently under consideration.

 Korea produces very small amounts of coal.
-As most of the country's coal is imported, the government encourages Korean companies to develop overseas energy projects.
-As such, the Korea Resources Corporation (KORES) and private Korean companies are currently involved in more than 50 overseas bituminous-coal projects in 2015.
+As most of the country's coal is imported, the government encourages Korean companies to develop overseas energy projects, with the Korea Resources Corporation (KORES) and private Korean companies currently involved in more than 50 overseas bituminous-coal projects in 2015.

 Korea's electricity industry is dominated by the Korea Electric Power Corporation (KEPCO).
 In 2001, the state-owned Korea Power Exchange (KPX) was established.
 Currently KEPCO's six power-generation subsidiaries, which control about four-fifths of capacity, and independent producers, sell their output into a power pool, where KEPCO is the sole buyer.
-After plans to privatize the company in the early 2000s for the five thermal-generation companies to be privatised were shelved, the government announced in mid-June 2016 that it intends to list the subsidiaries on the stock market, albeit with a cap of 20% to 30%.
-To private ownership to retain public control.
+After plans to privatise the company in the early 2000s for the five thermal-generation companies to be privatised were shelved, the government announced in mid-June 2016 that it intends to list the subsidiaries on the stock market, albeit with a cap of 20% to 30% to private ownership to retain public control.